Whang-od: Television features

 American anthropologist Lars Krutak visited Kalinga in 2007 and documented Whang-od's tattoo works.
 The episode of Krutak's 10-part series Tattoo Hunter featured on Discovery Channel became the start of presenting the Kalinga culture and Whang-od to a global audience.
 In 2010, she was also featured in i-Witness, a documentary television program of GMA Network, that was documented by Kara David.

 In 2017, Whang-od was featured in the Dayaw series of the NCCA and ABS-CBN News Channel, where her contributions to the country's national identity and heritage were presented by former NCCA Chairman Felipe De Leon Jr. and Senator Loren Legarda.
 Her life story was featured in Wagas, a GMA News TV's drama series in 2017, where Janine Gutierrez portrayed Whang-od.

+Alleged exploitation by Nas Daily

+In 2021, Nas Daily, a foreigner who was a YouTuber, created Whang-od Academy on his Nas Academy without the consent of Whang-od.
+The NCIP then became involved to review the validity of the issue.
+Whang-od's grandniece accused Nas on X. Nas replied back but later suffered backlash.
+As a result, the academy was scrapped.